oipwg/oip-js/README.md

 `Core.Artifact.paid(oipArtifactID)`: **return**s `true` if any files have either a suggested buy price or suggested play price.
 Otherwise it will return `false`.

 #### `Core.Index`
 `Core.Index.getSupportedArtifacts(callback(supportedArtifacts))`: Provides an array of supported artifacts to the callback.
-All artifacts will be formatted based on the highest version supported by `alexandria-core`.
+All artifacts will be formatted based on the highest version supported by `oip-js`.
 Currently this is `oip-041`.

 `Core.Index.getLatestArtifacts(callback(latestArtifacts))`: This will grab the latest artifacts from OIPd and **return** them as a JSON array to the callback.

 `Core.Index.getRegisteredPublishers(callback(registeredPublishers))`: Provides an array of registered publishers to the callback.
-All publishers will be formatted based on the highest version supported by *alexandria-core*, currently this is oip-041. paginated, sortable by various fields
+All publishers will be formatted based on the highest version supported by *oip-js*, currently this is oip-041. paginated, sortable by various fields

 `Core.Index.getPublisherDetail(oipPublisherAddress)`: **return**s *Publisher Alias*, *BTC Address*, TXID of registration message, registration *timestamp*, and *email md5 hash* for given Publisher Address.